j-max/best_coffeeshop_recommender/README.md

 Recommender for Locations to Open a Coffeeshop in Chicago
 ===============

 As a former barista, I have a deep love for coffee.
 At least I think it's love, and not caffeine addiction.
-Aside from providing that sharpening jolt in the morning, coffeeshops serve communities by providing safe spaces for conversation, study, and general low key fun. <br><br>
+Aside from providing that sharpening jolt in the morning, coffeeshops serve communities by providing safe spaces for conversation, study, and general low key fun.

 I am under strong impression that a community cannot have too many independent coffeeshops.
 With that in mind, I created the present project, which uses clustering techniques on business and demographic data to identify potential locations in Chicago where a coffeeshop would thrive.

 Data
 ===============
-The data comes from various sources, and can be found [here](./data):

 ### Census Shapefiles
 In order to translate the various data found below into machine learning ready form depends on census shape files.
 I use the lat/long centroid of each Chicago block shapefile to count the number of businesses, already existing coffeeshops, and reported crimes within a small square area.
 I also calculate distance to the nearest El stops and libraries.
 View the code for these calculations [here](data/blockshapes).